shashankpatibandla/RythmicObservers/Deliverables/DataCleaningDocumentation/Datacleaning.md

 Step 4.
 Repeat steps 1 to 3 for all the fields listed here - "leaf.color.observed", "leaf.observed", "leaf.increasing.size.observed", "leaf.falling.observed", "flower.buds.observed", "flower.open.observed", "fruit.observed", "fruit.ripe.observed" and "fruit.drop.observed"
 </td> <br>
 <p>
 For some of the intensity fields.
 The value is "10-Mar" instead of "10-03".
 For this we filter on such values and change them to "10-3".
-All such values are only found in "intensity" fields such as "leaf\_breaking\_bud\_intensity".
+All such values are only found in "intensity" fields such as "leaf.breaking.bud.intensity".
 Repeat this step for all the intesity fields

 #### Saving the cleaned file to .csv file